Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Introduction

-Without the BNT transform, weak lensing convergence maps get contributions from every gravitational lenses along the line of sight modulated by an efficiency which only depends on the background cosmology and peaks at roughly the mean comoving distance.
-This lensing kernel unfortunately has a broad support from the source redshift to the observer hence making all redshift, and their corresponding physical scale along the past lightcone, contribute.
-The BNT transform is a simple linear combination of the maps based only on space-time geometry that allows us to build a new tomographic construction for which the transformed convergence maps are independent of gravitational lenses up to an arbitrary redshift.
-A consequence of this transformation is that a smaller range of wave vectors will contribute to cross-spectra between shear maps as it reduces the support of the new effective lensing kernels and thus the amount of contributing angular scales.
-Reducing the mixing of scales allows us to reduce the sensitivity to small-scale physics including gravitational non-linearities and poorly controlled baryonic effects.
-The separation of scales was implemented in \cite{Taylor:2020zcg} and appeared as an optimal solution to bypass such difficulties. \cite{Bernardeau:2020jtc} also showed that the BNT transform can give access to BAO features in cosmic shear observations.
-This methodology has also been implemented for CMB lensing and line intensity mapping in \cite{Fronenberg:2023qtw} and \cite{Maniyar:2021arp}.
-Hence, the BNT transform is now identified as a powerful tool for cosmology.
+Standard weak lensing convergence maps get contributions from every gravitational lens all along the line of sight modulated with an efficiency that depends on the background cosmology and peaks at roughly the mean comoving distance.
+The BNT transform is a simple linear combination of the maps based only on space-time geometry that allows us to build a new tomographic construction for which the transformed convergence maps do not get contributions from low-redshift lenses.
+Although the BNT transform is not the first nulling method to be developed on the cosmic shear \cite{Huterer:2005un,Joachimi:2010va,DES:2018lpj,DES:2021jzg}, the BNT transform is the only one that puts forward a full nulling property at the level of convergence maps that is fully based on theoretical assumptions.